 What Is the e-rater® Engine?

-Who Uses the e-rater Engine and Why?
+Who Uses It and Why?

 The e-rater engine is used within the Criterion® Online Writing Evaluation Service.
 Students use the e-rater engine's feedback to evaluate their essay-writing skills as well as to identify areas that need improvement.
 Teachers use the Criterion service to help their students to develop their writing skills independently and receive automated, constructive feedback.
 It is also used in other low-stakes practice tests include TOEFL® Practice Online and GRE® ScoreItNow!™.

-How Does the e-rater Engine Grade Essays?
+How Does It Grade Essays?